pearlxcore/HuaweiAPI/README.md

 # HuaweiAPI
-Class library to communicate with Huawei router through router's API
+C# class library to communicate with Huawei router through router's API

 # How to use
 Add HuaweiAPI.dll into project reference in visual studio and include the namespace